-You can obtain rental applications as well as the rental agreement forms at any Grand & Toy or Staples stores.
+You can obtain rental applications as well as the rental agreement forms online.
+However due to legislative changes, a standardized lease agreement will be released in the near future, which landlords will be required to use.
 If you live in Toronto you can also drop in to our office and obtain these forms here, there is a charge of $3.00 for the two forms.
 To conduct a credit check we usually suggest hiring an agency that provides this service for landlords, the following are two organizations that do this, Rent Check Credit Bureau at 416-365-7060 or toll-free at 1-800-661-7312, www.rentcheckcorp.com or www.tenchek.com.

 Every person has the right to equal treatment with respect to the occupancy of accommodation.
 You CANNOT discriminate on the basis of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, age, marital status, family status, handicap or the receipt of public assistance.